-It took “perseverance” to do what those young men did and it earned my father a ticket to college at the University of Minnesota Duluth where he also played hockey.
+It took “perseverance” to do what those young men did and it earned my father a ticket to college at the University of Minnesota Duluth where he also played hockey in this same pair of skates.
 His hockey journey got him a degree and launched his life as a successful businessman.
 I think the title is appropriate for what my father has accomplished in his life and also for what these skates endured over the years to get him there.

 Original painting, price available upon request